Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 The body of the article can explain the topic in detail, but you can provide a concise answer to the question just after the heading.
 Just as a teaser or trailer for a movie reveals snippets of what’s on offer, the short answer will allow people to decide if the article is worth reading.

 Finally, in the body content, elaborate on the subject and provide an in-depth analysis for everyone who wishes to explore the topic further.

-If you can follow the above points and create suitable persona content, your website pages have a better chance of featuring higher in the search engine results.
-It will satisfy the essential points in Google’s ranking algorithm while the concise information at the top proves relevant for voice search.
+If you can follow the above points and create suitable persona content, your website pages have a better chance of featuring higher in search engine results.
+It will satisfy the essential points in Google’s ranking algorithm, while the concise information at the top proves relevant for voice search.
 Indeed, it may even appear as a featured snippet against a voice query.

 11. Schema Markup

-Schema markup could be the one factor that helps your site stand out for those who don’t know.
+Schema markup could be the factor that helps your site stand out for those who don’t know.
 It increases a website’s appeal and marks up the content so that search engines know about the content you’re pushing out.